umrover/mrover-workspace/admin/workflow_wiki/README.md

 2. Address any review comments or build errors reported by Travis.
    * Respond to comments that require further discussion or to clarify someone's confusion.
-     If you talk offline, put a quick summary of your conversation as the response so that others can refer back to the pull request page to get details on a specific change.
+     If you talk offline, put a quick summary of your conversation as the response so that others who refer back to the pull request page to get details on a specific change still can do so.
     * For comments that require code changes or automated check failures, make a code change in a similar manner as to how you did in the [Making Code Changes](#making-code-changes) section.
-      One minor detail is that you do not do a `git pull --rebase upstream main` but instead do a `git pull upstream main`.
+      One minor detail is that you do **NOT** do a `git pull --rebase upstream main` but instead do a `git pull upstream main`.
       When you push new commits to the same branch as before (`origin/<your branch name>`), the pull request will automatically update, dismiss old reviews, and rerun the automated checks.
     * Repeate this step until you have at least 3 approvals, 0 reviewers requesting changes, and passed the automated checks.